What's New?

 Please inform us ASAP.
 Thanks

-New Historical Items on the Site Autumn 2023
+Historical Items on the Site since Autumn 2023

-Check out the main Menu and you will see that there are two new sections.
-The first is Operational Record Books.
-This contains no less than the ORBs with Authorisation sheets and other appendices from the beginnings of 55 Squadron until 1946.
+The Operational Record Books are on line.
+This section contains no less than the ORBs with Authorisation sheets and other appendices from the beginnings of 55 Squadron until 1946.
 These items are very large pdf files, which take a while to download completely.
 This is also a great source of information for those of you looking for gen on relatives etc. serving on 55 Squadron.
 They are not searchable - except by dint of scrolling through and reading it all.
 What a read, though.

-Then there is a section for Personal Diaries and Humour.
-This was brought about by the donation of written memories, poetry and wartime humour recently donated to the Aviation Heritage Centre at RAF Marham and passed to us as were most of the ORBs by Member Brian Martin.
+The 55 in WW2 -Diaries & Humour.
+This was started with written memories, poetry and wartime humour recently donated to the Aviation Heritage Centre at RAF Marham and passed to us, as were most of the ORBs, by Member Brian Martin.

 We have been permitted to reproduce an article written in French be M.Danner for the Saverne History Society concerning the raid in which Observer J R Fox was killed and including photos after the event.
 He researched the raid and his findings are borne out by the ORB.
 This article is in the Faces and Queries section immediately after his original query.